ARMmbed/workshop-ada-lovelace-ble/instructions.md

 ## 8. Play around

 That was the formal part of this workshop!
 We hope that you have got a great introduction to building device software with ARM mbed, building apps with Evothings and storing data in the cloud.

+We have other sensors with us that you can use to build some great prototypes:

+* Buzzer - to play sounds - use [PwmOut](https://developer.mbed.org/handbook/PwmOut) to drive the buzzer.
+* PIR-sensor - for motion sensing - use [InterruptIn](https://developer.mbed.org/handbook/InterruptIn) to detect when motion happens (connect to 5V, pinout is under the dome).
+* Servo - to move things around - use [PwmOut](https://developer.mbed.org/handbook/PwmOut) to control the servo.
+* Plus some random things like rain sensors...

 Feel free to keep hacking, and come up with some great ideas!